DopamineDriven/react-redux-course-app/README.md

         - Leads to tests that are less brittle
         - encourages writing accessible applications
 - Also uses JSDOM (no actual browser required)

+### Snapshot Testing with Jest
+- Snapshots store a record of a component's output
+    - Snapshots can be useful for documenting
+        - expected output
+        - regression testing protection
+- written in same directory as test with underscores on front and back
+    - ensures that it doesn't conflict with other folder names
+    - stores output of component
+        - entirety of component from rendering with selected props
+- use snapshot-tools extension
+    - can hover over .toMatchSnapshot() to see expected output

+### Configuring Enzyme
+- testSetup.js
+    - requires pulling in an adapter for version of React being used